Towards Carbon Neutrality

 Danone France issued its own ambition to source 100% of ingredients produced in France from regenerative agriculture by 2025, and announced it would be donating one day of sales turnover (or around 5 million euros) to support farmers in transitioning to this model.
 Working with partners such as the Fermes Laitières Bas Carbone, Danone France aims to reduce its carbon footprint 15% by 2025.

 To meet our zero deforestation commitment, we have set standards for key commodities such as palm oil, soy, timber, sugar, paper and board.
-To date, for instance, 84% of our paper and board is recycled or FSC certified, and 99% of our palm oil is RSPO certified.
-See our 2019 Forest Policy update for more information.
+To date, see our 2019 Forest Policy update for more information.

 As we work for a carbon neutral future, we are committed to compensating for our remaining carbon emissions in a way that can also improve lives in the most vulnerable communities around the world by restoring the ecosystems they rely on for their sustenance.